zarbanio/subgraph/README.md

 Why does the raw subgraph data not match my account balances on app.aave.com?

- - aToken and debtToken balances are continuously increasing.
-The subgraph provides a snapshot of the balance at the time of indexing (not querying), which means fields affected by interest such as `currentATokenBalance`, `currentVariableDebt`, and `currentStableDebt` will need to be formatted to get the real-time values
+ - astToken and debtToken balances are continuously increasing.
+The subgraph provides a snapshot of the balance at the time of indexing (not querying), which means fields affected by interest such as `currentAstTokenBalance`, `currentVariableDebt`, and `currentStableDebt` will need to be formatted to get the real-time values

 #### Transaction History